saasquatch/luxon-jsonata/README.md

 ## Caveats

+Not all methods are going to work.
+In particular, methods that themselves take functions, or require a standard Date object are a bit awkward to use in JSONata.
+Perhaps in future we can dynamically remove these from the bound objects.

-Luxon member functions that themselves take functions, like `Duration.mapUnits` are a bit awkward to use as you need to assign a Javascript function to the expression that takes the object and performs the operation you need:
+For Luxon member functions that themselves take functions, like `Duration.mapUnits`, you can assign a Javascript function to the expression that takes the object and performs the operation you need:

 ```ts
 const double = (x: Duration) => x.mapUnits((u) => u * 2);